Hiring entrepreneurs and self-starters sounds like a great idea. Sometimes… until they start working for you.

 - “Can you please create a process to get rid of account duplicates?
 Just take this process we used in another division and copy it, I think that worked so you can do it that way.”
 This approach doesn’t give the entrepreneurial type any creativity or latitude to do it their own way.

-Change: Give a project parameters for ending.
+Change: Give a project some parameters for ending.
 This can be time, but better yet, it should be tied to performance or getting to an objective.

 Hell for an entrepreneurial self-starter is a never-ending project with no finite parameter.
 No matter how much money they’re making (within reason), they’ll feel trapped, and try to fill it with other things — other projects or even side hustles — to the point where it will drive most managers crazy.